manbo1123/freemarket_sample_65d/README.md

 - has_one :point
 - has_one :profile, dependent: :destroy
 - has_one :snsAuthentication, dependent: :destroy
-- has_one :identification, dependent: :destroy
+- has_one :sending_destination, dependent: :destroy
 - has_one :creditCard, dependent: :destroy